Wednesday, 11 June 2014

 Original portion of the GT road.
 (09.04.2009.)

 Kindly comment if you like this post.
-I shall appreciate any suggestion to improve it.
+I shall appreciate any suggestions to improve it.
 Any correction or additional information is also most welcome and will be used with all due credit and appreciation.

 Tariq Amir